Learning how to set boundaries was been difficult for me.

 Our need to belong makes it difficult to set boundaries in relationships

-Our current behavior is determined by the survival problems that our minds had to solve in our caveman and hunter gatherer days.
+Our current behavior is determined by the survival problems our minds had to solve in our caveman and hunter gatherer days.

 Our minds are wired towards tribalism because ten thousand years ago being kicked out of our tribe meant death.